FarronF/limerick-council-meetings/meetings/2022/04/11-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 23rd February 2022.md

 refer their concerns regarding the maintenance of playgrounds to the Community, Tourism and

-Culture Directorate, who dealt with this matter.--- **Item 3**
+Culture Directorate, who dealt with this matter.
+---
+**Item 3**

 **To consider Notice of Motion referred from Council meeting held on 24th** **January, 2022 submitted**